 Herbal Vinegar – Vinegar extracts the vitamins, minerals, flavonoids, essential oils, and some alkaloids from plants as well flavors.
 The acidic nature of vinegar assists in the uptake of calcium and iron into our cells.
 For those dealing with health issues such as anemia, arthritis, and bone loss, herbal vinegars can be helpful in restoring health.

 To make an herbal vinegar, pack a jar tightly with finely chopped plant material, then fill to the top of the jar with apple cider vinegar.
 Add a piece of parchment paper between the jar and lid (if metal lid) to keep the lid from rusting, or use a plastic lid.
 Let the herbal vinegar stand on your counter for a month.
 Strain and enjoy!
-For more information on herbal vinegars and a nice variety of uses and combinations, check out http://www.cedarmountainherbs.com/recipe-mineral-rich-herbal-vinegars/
+For more information on herbal vinegars and a nice variety of uses and combinations, check out our herbal vinegar tutorial.
+Herbal vinegars will keep up to a year max.

 With all herbal medicines, make sure you label well.
-Consider putting the remedy’s uses and dosing on the label.
-When we’re sick, or hurt, or hungry, or in a chaotic first aid situation, it’s much easier to look at labels and clearly see which is best to use, instead of wasting time staring at all the jars and wondering what remedy to utilize.
+Consider putting the uses and dosing on the remedy labels.
+When we’re sick, or hurt, or hungry, or in a chaotic first aid situation, or someone other than us is searching our shelves, it’s much easier -and safer- to look at labels and clearly see which is best to use, instead of wasting time staring at all the jars and wondering what remedy to utilize.

 Well, there you have it!
 As always, I’m Wild About Plants and so happy to share some of what I know with you all.
 Take care and happy remedy making!Share